Join

 Preserved by Poverty

-The miraculous survival of The Crooked House and so much of medieval Lavenham is due to the dramatic decline in the village’s fortunes.
-As more fashionable weavers moved to nearby Colchester, once rich Lavenham became poor and its residents unable to keep up with the latest architectural styles.
-Few could afford smart new Georgian and Victorian facades and so the ‘outdated’ medieval buildings remained.
+The miraculous 600-year survival of The Crooked House and so much of medieval Lavenham is due to a dramatic decline in the village’s fortunes.
+As weavers of more fashionable cloth moved to nearby Colchester and Norwich, once rich Lavenham became poor and its residents unable to keep up with the latest architectural styles.
+Throughout the 17th, 18th and 19th centuries, few could afford smart new houses and so the old medieval buildings remained.
 The result today is Britain’s best-preserved medieval village – an enchantingly picturesque place.

 The stories that have shaped our houses